Lesson video

 So pause the video here.

-Give yourself enough time to decide whether this statement is accurate and explain your answer and press play when you're ready to continue.
+Give yourself enough time to decide whether this statement is accurate and explain your answer.

-We're going to explore how the artefacts tell us about Viking York.
+We're going to explore how the artifacts tell us about Viking York.

-Historians are able to build a picture of the past using what they've learned from artefacts.
+Historians are able to build a picture of the past using what they have learned from artifacts.

-The artefacts provide evidence of many aspects of the lives of Vikings in York: where they lived, what activities they were involved in, what they believed in, and where they traded.
+" The artifacts provide evidence of many aspects of the lives of Vikings in York, where they lived, what activities they were involved in, what they believed in, and where they traded.

-It's amazing really what archaeologists can learn from these artefacts.
+It's amazing, really, what archeologists can learn from these artifacts.

-Artefacts discovered at Coppergate have told archaeologists what Viking York may have looked like and what Viking houses were like.
+Artifacts discovered at Coppergate have told archeologists what Viking York may have looked like and what Viking houses were like.

 Each building had a very large central fire with reused Roman tiles around the edges.